yuliwu/yuliwu.github.io/cv/en/index.md

 `Apr 2017 - Jul 2018`
 __Institute of High Voltage Engineering (IFHT) of RWTH Aachen__

+Teaching Assistant of Practice Electrical Laboratory for 2 Semesters, and

-Teaching Assistant of Multiple Laboratories for 3 Semesters
+Teaching Assistant of Practice Metrological Laboratory for 1 Semester

 `Oct 2017 - Mar 2019`
 __Nuance Communications Aachen GmbH__